roflmuffin/aniscrape/provider-guide.md

 ## Example

-To view an example, you can see the provided animebam search provider located [here.](https://github.com/roflmuffin/aniscrape-animebam)
+To view an example, you can see the provided animebam search provider located [here.](https://github.com/roflmuffin/aniscrape-animebam).
+Use the example above and the structure below to design your own provider sites.

 ### Filters that must be provided
   - Search URL/Method & Method/Object to parse results